JURNAL ILMU DAN TEKNOLOGI PETERNAKAN INDONESIA (INDONESIAN JOURNAL OF ANIMAL SCIENCE AND TECHNOLOGY)

 Duties of Authors

-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
-Underlying data should be represented accurately in the paper.
-A paper should contain sufficient detail and references to permit others to replicate the work.
+1. Reporting Standards: Authors should present an accurate account of the original research performed as well as an objective discussion of its significance.
+Researchers should present their results honestly and without fabrication, falsification or inappropriate data manipulation.
+A manuscript should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Manuscripts should follow the submission guidelines of the journal.

+4. Acknowledgment of Sources: Authors should acknowledge all sources of data used in the research and cite publications that have been influential in determining the nature of the reported work.
 Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
+6. Disclosure and Conflicts of Interest: All authors should clearly disclose in their manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+7. Fundamental Errors in Published Works: If the author discovers a significant error or inaccuracy in the submitted manuscript, then the author should promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.